FacuM/romdeliverybot_support/README.md

 Robbie (with exception of its dependencies) is licensed under the [GNU Affero General Public License v3.0](LICENSE).

 #### Dependencies
 This bot depends of several APIs, libraries and modules, their licensing may vary.
 The list provided below, specifies each direct dependency.
-Please note that some other dependencies might be involved of which their licensing be different too.
+Please note that some other dependencies might be involved of which their licensing may be different too.

 - [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) (_GNU GPL v2.0_) - Python Telegram bot API.

 This API provides the core functionality.

 - [PyMySQL](https://github.com/PyMySQL/PyMySQL) (_MIT License_) - Pure Python MySQL Client.

 This API provides support for SQL queries to a MySQL/MariaDB, it's required to read/write the list of messages (to allow purging) and to save the user's personal access tokens to log into the GitHub API.

 - [PyGithub](https://github.com/PyGithub/PyGithub) (_GNU LGPL v3.0_) - Typed interactions with the GitHub API v3

 This API provides support for GitHub searches and other general purpose interaction with their API.

 - [DuckDuckGo2](https://github.com/FacuM/python-duckduckgo) ([_BSD-style license_](https://github.com/FacuM/python-duckduckgo/blob/master/LICENSE)) - A library for querying the DuckDuckGo API.

 This API provides support for DuckDuckGo searches.
 Please note that this is just a fork and quick port over the [original version](https://github.com/crazedpsyc/python-duckduckgo), just to make it compatible with Python 3.x.